tuckershea/keys.tckr.sh/README.md

 nix build .#ociImage-arm64
 ```

-You can then load them with `docker load < result`.
+You can then load the result with `docker load < result`.

 ## Features